101 - Schrödinger's CAT Scan

 This piece took me an embarrassingly long time to name.
 I knew exactly how I wanted it to look and what I wanted it to represent, but the name (unbelievably) eluded me for days.

-CT (CAT) brain scans, short for computerized tomography, are quick medical X-ray tests that spin around your head to create detailed slice-by-slice pictures of the brain, skull, blood vessels, and tissues, spotting issues like tumours, strokes, bleeds, swelling, or fractures way better than plain X-rays.
-The machine fires low-dose X-rays from all angles while a computer stitches them into 3D views—often with dye contrast to highlight vessels—taking just 5-10 minutes, making it a go-to for emergencies like head trauma or headaches.
-Invented in 1971 by Godfrey Hounsfield and Allan Cormack (Nobel winners), they revolutionized diagnosis by revealing hidden brain damage without surgery.
+CT (CAT) brain scans, short for computerised tomography, are quick medical X-ray tests that spin around your head to create detailed slice-by-slice pictures of the brain, skull, blood vessels, and tissues, spotting issues like tumours, strokes, bleeds, swelling, or fractures way better than plain X-rays.
+The machine fires low-dose X-rays from all angles while a computer stitches them into 3D views (often with dye contrast to highlight vessels) taking just 5-10 minutes, making it a go-to for emergencies like head trauma or headaches.
+Invented in 1971 by Godfrey Hounsfield and Allan Cormack (Nobel winners), they revolutionised diagnosis by revealing hidden brain damage without surgery.

-I can confirm from first-hand experience that a cat scan is considerably more pleasant than an MRI.
-Thank you Godfrey & Allan.
+I can confirm from first-hand experience that a CT scan is considerably more pleasant than an MRI so thank you Godfrey & Allan.

 Available in 4 hand numbered limited editions of 600, premium fine art museum-grade archival quality prints, from only $195.